wil-di-venezia/applied-data-science/full-report-of-a-restaurant-business.md

 <img src="https://github.com/wil-di-venezia/applied-data-science/blob/master/assets/map.png" />

 As a good business tends to attract relevant people, we would need to know top neighbourhoods people would like to visit a vegetarian restaurant.
-Top 3 neighbourhoods are found: Chinatown, Grange Park, Kensington Market, people in these areas have same the interests in terms of regarding their Most Common Venue.
+Top 3 neighbourhoods are found: Chinatown, Grange Park, Kensington Market, people in these areas have same interests in terms of regarding their Most Common Venue.

 <img src="https://github.com/wil-di-venezia/applied-data-science/blob/master/assets/top_vegan_restaurant_venues.png" />